f9ki3/stardew-villagers/README.md

 ### Getting all the villagers using types:

-1. Bachelors Data
+1. Bachelors
-2. Bachelorettes Data
+2. Bachelorettes
-3. None Marriage Candidate Data
+3. None Marriage Candidate
-4. Non-giftable NPCs Data
+4. Non-giftable NPCs

 Use this HTTP request to villagers and pass a parameters as {type}: